The Saga of the Arizona Coyotes: A Rollercoaster Tale of Survival and Uncertainty

 The Coyotes now play at Mullett Arena, which can accommodate only 4,600 spectators.
 Archive photo, AFP

 On the street like homeless people, the Coyotes must find a home in the short term.
-“The Coyotes are not going anywhere,” intones Gary Bettman again.
+“The Coyotes are not going anywhere,” intones Gary Bettman once more.
 “Yes, they will move from Glendale, but not from the Phoenix area,” he promises.
 On February 10, 2022, the Coyotes announced a three-year agreement to play their home games at tiny Mullett Arena, where they are secondary tenants of the Arizona State University Sun Devils.
 The 4,600-seat arena is becoming the hot topic in the NHL and even the Players’ Association has serious reservations.
-“We’re talking about NHL players and they deserve to play in an NHL arena,” summarizes Marty Walsh, executive director.
+“We’re talking regarding NHL players and they deserve to play in an NHL arena,” summarizes Marty Walsh, executive director.

 Chapter 15: The water arena project